Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 - Discharge (~60 days after meeting)

-- Total: ~3-4 months
+- Total: ~3-4 months from filing to fresh start

 Chapter 13: Structured Repayment

 Chapter 13 creates a 3-5 year repayment plan.
 You keep all your property and catch up on secured debts (mortgage, car loan) through the plan.
+A trustee collects your monthly payment and distributes it to creditors.

 Who Qualifies

-- Regular income required
+- Regular income required (W-2, self-employment, Social Security, pension all count)

 - Unsecured debts under ~$465,000